Top Banking Trends (2024-2027)

 76% of banks expect Open Bank API use to grow by at least 50% over the next few years.

 The company is showing no signs of slowing.
-It raised $425 million this year, at a valuation of $13.4 billion.
+It raised $425 million in 2021, at a valuation of $13.4 billion.

 3. The Largest Tech Companies are Becoming Banks